Stackclash/5e-vault/5. Mechanics/Tables/Inventing A New Spell The Spell Targets Allies.md

 obsidianUIMode: preview
 cssclasses: json5e-note
 tags:
   - compendium/src/5e/saf
+aliases:
-aliases: ["Inventing a New Spell; The Spell Targets Allies"]
+  - Inventing a New Spell; The Spell Targets Allies
 ---
 # Inventing a New Spell; The Spell Targets Allies
 *Source: Strongholds and Followers*